 World Class Teachers

-Geoff Lawton is the foremost permaculture consultant, designer and teacher and founder of the Permaculture Research Institute of Australia.
-Our intern team are mentored and supported by Geoff throughout their internships and they live and teach alongside Geoff and Nadia at Zaytuna Farm.
+Our apprentice team is mentored and supported by Geoff throughout their apprenticeship and they live and teach alongside Geoff and Nadia at Zaytuna Farm.
 They live and breath permaculture nearly every day of the year here at Zaytuna.
 They are largely responsible for the day to day running of the farm.
 They are highly experienced, active and passionate individuals who are committed to a sustainable future for all.
 If you want practical experience then these are the individuals you want to meet.

 Zaytuna Farm is a highly active Permaculture demonstration site.
 It is at the forefront of Permaculture Design and as a student, you will have the unique experience of learning in a place where all the principles are there for you to see, every day of your course.